Gamos theme is a wedding invitation WordPress theme. It’s designed for everyone who wishes to add an elegant website for their magical moment.

-The Journal page is the page where all posts are displayed.
+The Journal page in the Gamos WordPress theme documentation is the page where all posts are displayed.
 There are no elements on this page.
 This page is using a template Index.

 The RSVP page is quite simple – there is only an h2 header and form built using Jetpack forms, organized in two columns.

 Once when you are done, there are two things left to be done.